Robust Eigenvectors of Symmetric Tensors: Conclusion

 \section{Conclusion}

 We have given sufficient conditions for when an eigenvector in a symmetric decomposition of a tensor is robust.
 We have then explored robustness for a family of tensors that are generated by sets of vectors that are mutually equiangular.
-We leave behind an open problem whose solution would entirely solve the task of characterising eigenvectors that can be retrieved by the tensor power method:

-\begin{problem} Under what conditions are the elements $\mathbf{v}_1,...,\mathbf{v}_r$ of an ES precisely the real, robust eigenvectors of a tensor $\mathcal{T}$ they generate?
-Is there an efficient method to distinguish the vectors of the ES and the other (if any) robust eigenvectors of $\mathcal{T}$? \end{problem}

-In addition, it would be interesting to extend our results to tensors generated by non-equiangular sets.
+We leave behind an open problem whose solution would entirely solve the task of characterising eigenvectors that can be retrieved by the tensor power method: \begin{problem}{ } Under what conditions are the elements $\mathbf{v}_1,\ldots,\mathbf{v}_r$ of an ES the only real, robust eigenvectors of a tensor $\mathcal{T}$ they generate?
+Is there an efficient method to distinguish the vectors of the ES and the other (if any) robust eigenvectors of $\mathcal{T}$? \end{problem} In addition, it would be interesting to extend our results to tensors generated by non-equiangular sets.

-In \cite{MuHsuGoldfarb} it was shown that the eigenvectors of orthogonally decomposable tensors are \textit{stable} under perturbation of the tensor, i.e., if a tensor with small Frobenious norm is added to an orthogonally decomposable tensor, then the eigenvectors of this new tensor can be retrived by the tensor power method and they will be close to the original eigenvectors.
+In \cite{MuHsuGoldfarb} it was shown that the eigenvectors of orthogonally decomposable tensors are \textit{stable} under perturbation of the tensor, i.e., if a tensor with small Frobenius norm is added to an orthogonally decomposable tensor, then the eigenvectors of this new tensor can be retrieved by the tensor power method and they will be close to the original eigenvectors.
 From other numerical experiments we performed, we strongly believe that this is also true for equiangular tight frame decomposable tensors:

 \begin{conjecture} The eigenvectors of an equiangular tight frame decomposable tensor are stable under perturbation and can be approximately recovered using the tensor power method. \end{conjecture}